Dali Kingdom

-The Dali Kingdom, also known as the Dali State (大理国 (大理國, Dàlǐ Guó); Bai: Dablit Guaif), was a state situated in modern Yunnan province, China from 937 until 1253.
-In 1253, it was conquered by the Mongols but members of its former ruling dynasty continued to administer the area as tusi chiefs under the auspices of the Yuan dynasty until the Ming conquest of Yunnan in 1382.
-Today the former capital of the Dali Kingdom is still called Dali in modern Yunnan Province.
+The Dali Kingdom, also known as the Dali State (大理国 (大理國, Dàlǐ Guó); Bai: Dablit Guaif), was a Bai dynastic state situated in modern Yunnan province, China, from 937 to 1253.
+In 1253, it was conquered by the Mongols.
+However, descendants of its ruling house continued to administer the area as tusi chiefs under Yuan dynasty rule until the Ming conquest of Yunnan in 1382.
+The former capital of the Dali Kingdom remains known as Dali in modern Yunnan Province today.

 Name

 The Dali Kingdom takes its name from Dali City.
 Famed for its high quality marble, Dali (dàlǐ 大理) literally means "marble" in Chinese.

 History

 Origins

-Nanzhao was overthrown in 902 and three dynasties followed in quick succession before Duan Siping seized power in 937, establishing himself at Dali.
+Nanzhao was overthrown in 902 and three dynasties ruling successor kingdoms called Great Changhe (903-927), Great Tianxing (927-928), and Great Yining (928-937) followed in quick succession before Duan Siping seized power in 937, establishing himself at Dali.
 The Duan clan professed to have Han ancestry.
 Yuan dynasty records said the Duan family came from Wuwei in Gansu:

+Nanzhao's last ruler, Shunhuazhen (r.
+897-902), was deposed by the chief minister (buxie), Zheng Maisi.
+Zheng Maisi was descended from a Tang official named Zheng Hui, who had been captured by Nanzhao in 756 and rose to become Nanzhao's imperial tutor and chief minister.
+Zheng Maisi changed his name to Zheng Chang and proclaimed a new reign era named Anguo for the Great Changhe Kingdom.
+Great Changhe portrayed itself as the successor to both the Tang dynasty and Nanzhao.
+Zhang Maisi's successor, Zheng Renmin (r.
+910-927), attacked Former Shu in 914 but suffered a heavy defeat.
+Renmin sent his grand councillor (buxie), Duan Yizong, to Former Shu, possibly to secure a marriage alliance.
+In 925, another mission led by the buxie Zheng Zhaochun secured a marriage alliance with Southern Han, whose ruler gave his daughter, the Zengcheng Princess, as wife.
+After the Later Tang defeated Former Shu and returned thousands of captives to Great Changhe, another marriage alliance mission was sent to Later Tang in 927 which ended unsuccessfully.

+In 927, Zheng Renmin was killed by the Dongchuan/Jianchuan jiedushi Yang Ganzhen, a White Mywa noble who aided the chief minister, Zhao Shanzheng, in overthrowing the Zheng family.
+Zhao was enthroned as the ruler of the Great Tianxing Kingdom, but within a year Yang killed him and declared the Great Yining Kingdom (929-937).
+In 934, Duan Siping, an official in the Tonghai Area Command, organized a coalition of Nanzhao sympathizers and overthrew the Yang regime.